thexmanxyz/Simple-Overlay/README.md

 $('body').simpleOverlay({
   /* checkOnInit: false, // you can omit the cookie check on init as well */ /* openOnInit: false, // or you can completely hide the overlay on init */
-  content: 'I'm demonstrating the overlay content!'
+  content: 'I am demonstrating the overlay content!'
   clickEvent: {
     alwaysOpen: ['.your_selector']
   }